AndradeSig/Wax-Engine/README.md

 # Wax Engine
-💫 A simple, and fast Java libary for games.
+💫 A simple, and fast Game Engine for Java.